I am very happy to be here among the

 change the SEBI chairman.
 But there it happens.

-new chairman is that cryptocurrency, which Gary Gensler felt were very risky
+the new chairman is that cryptocurrency, which Gary Gensler felt were very

-assets and they cannot be held to be securities, he has allowed that to be
+risky assets and they cannot be held to be securities, he has allowed that to

 the president has himself floated a new crypto asset.
 So these are the changes